Dinah Manoff: 1990s

 In 1990, Manoff appeared in Welcome Home, Roxy Carmichael, starring Winona Ryder and Jeff Daniels.
-After this, Manoff focused primarily on television work, appearing in a cameo role in an episode of Blossom entitled "Rockumentary" and TV movies such as Babies and Maid for Each Other, as well as continuing on Empty Nest as actress and director on two episodes until its ending in 1995; she also appeared on The Golden Girls twice as Carol Weston in this period.
+After this, Manoff focused primarily on television work, appearing in a cameo role in an episode of Blossom entitled "Rockumentary" and TV movies such as Babies and Maid for Each Other, as well as continuing on Empty Nest as actress and director on two episodes until its finale in 1995; she also appeared on The Golden Girls twice as Carol Weston during this period.
 Manoff's subsequent TV appearances included Touched by an Angel, Cybill, and George and Leo.

-In 1999, Manoff directed the 82nd episode of the television series Sabrina the Teenage Witch, titled "Prelude to a Kiss".
+In 1999, Manoff directed the 82nd episode of the television series Sabrina the Teenage Witch, titled "Prelude to a Kiss."

 2000s–present

 In 2000, Manoff appeared in the TV movie The Lost Child starring Mercedes Ruehl.
 Just a few months later in 2001, Manoff returned to film work by starring in The Amati Girls, the sole movie released theatrically in which her mother and she have appeared together.
 The film also featured Mercedes Ruehl, Sean Young, and Lily Knight.
 Manoff appeared in a second 2001 movie, Zigs, starring Beverly Hills, 90210s Jason Priestley.
 From 2001 to 2002, Manoff co-starred in the cable television series State of Grace.
 In 2003, Manoff played Aunt Marla in A Carol Christmas, a variation on Charles Dickens' classic story.

 In celebration of the poet Oscar Wilde's 150th birthday in 2004, Manoff read some of his works in the documentary Happy Birthday Oscar Wilde.
 After a four-year hiatus, Manoff appeared in the film Bart Got a Room in 2009, which premiered at the Tribeca Film Festival, but was not released widely until the following year, when Dinah also appeared in two episodes of Lose Yourself on Strike.TV.

 In 2010, Grease was released a second time as a sing-along.
 Coinciding with its release, Manoff appeared at the Seattle International Film Festival.